Multiplier ideals of plane curve singularities via Newton polygons: Toroidal embedded resolutions of plane curves

 \section{Toroidal embedded resolutions of plane curves}

 In this section we recall the construction of a toroidal embedded resolution of a plane curve germ following an algorithm given in \cite{GBGPPP20}.
 We start by fixing some vocabulary about toric geometry and Newton polygons in the two dimensional situation.
 We describe the properties of the Newton modification associated to a plane curve singularity and a cross.
 Then we recall the construction of {\green a} toroidal embedded resolution of a plane curve germ and its associated combinatorics which is encoded in the associated fan tree.
-Finally, we describe the maximal contact toroidal embedded resolutions and we relate this notion with the maximal contact curves.